 - A background reading assignment and one to two < 15-minute video lectures to introduce the concepts, terms, and skills.
-The reading assignment will generally be from the text but will sometimes include outside reading. - A pre-quiz (5 pts).
-The pre-quiz is untimed.
-Scores and partial feedback are available immediately after submission.
-Questions are multiple-choice, multiple-answer, and calculation "fill in the blank" questions. - An 8-point assignment will include analysis and interpretation.
+The reading assignment will generally be from the text but will sometimes include outside reading. - A 5-point pre-quiz after the reading and videos.
+The pre-quiz is untimed and scores/feedback are available immediately after submission.
+Questions are multiple-choice, multiple-answer, and calculations.
+Multiple choice or multiple answer quiz questions are randomly drawn from pools of questions of similar topic and difficulty. - During online discussions, students will consider examples, practice skills, and build understanding through asking questions.
+For each module, participation in the class discussions will be 3 pts. - The module quiz is time-limited (60 minutes) and 15 points.
+The format is similar to the pre-quiz and many of the questions will cover similar content areas.
+Scores and correct answers are available after the deadline. - An 8-point assignment will include analysis and interpretation.
 Unless otherwise specified, you are allowed to discuss assignment questions with other students but must produce your own answers.
 The assignments will be evaluated using Turnitin to determine the originality of your work.
 Turnitin is an online service to help prevent and identify student plagiarism.
-All answers must be your own, all shown work must be yours, and all figures must be created by you. - During online discussions, students will consider examples, practice skills, and build understanding through asking questions.
-For each module, participation in the class discussions will be 3 pts. - The module quiz is 15 points.
-The format is similar to the pre-quiz and many of the questions will cover similar content areas.
-Scores and partial feedback are available after the deadline.
+All answers must be your own, all shown work must be yours, and all figures must be created by you.